Stairs

 Stairs are a structure designed to bridge a large vertical distance between lower and higher levels by dividing it into smaller vertical distances.
 This is achieved as a diagonal series of horizontal platforms called steps which enable passage to the other level by stepping from one to another step in turn.
-Steps are very typically rectangular.
-Stairs may be straight, curved, or may consist of two or more straight pieces connected at angles.
+Steps are very typically rectangular, but may instead be straight, curved, or may consist of two or more straight pieces connected at angles.

 Types of stairs include staircases (also called stairways) and escalators.
 Some alternatives to stairs are elevators (also called lifts), stairlifts, inclined moving walkways, ladders, and ramps.
 A stairwell is a vertical shaft or opening that contains a staircase.
 A flight (of stairs) is an inclined part of a staircase consisting of steps (and their lateral supports if supports are separate from steps).

 History

 This is an excerpt from Staircase.

 The concept of stairs is believed to be 8000 years old, and is one of the oldest structures in architectural history.
 The oldest example of spiral stairs dates back to the 400s BC.
 Medieval architecture saw experimentation with many different shapes, and the Renaissance even more so with varied designs.

+Due to the simplicity of the design, stairs themselves can't be credited to one culture, and patterns in nature may also be confused, such as basalt columns or other natural formations.
+The creation of stairs came from the necessity to travel steep passages, and thus, the designs of many steep passages have been found in civilizations in Africa, America, and Asia, though the classifications of some are still subject to review.